nmielnik/notes/technical/medium-editor/talk-09-20-2018/README.md

 * We found and were invited to take over most starred text-editor on Github (medium-editor)
 * Lots of contributors, publicity, glamour, etc.<!-- .element: class="fragment" -->
 * Org moved on but I was still supporting it<!-- .element: class="fragment" -->
-* I abandoned the project and didn't hand it off well<!-- .element: class="fragment" -->
+* I abandoned the project, no proper hand-off<!-- .element: class="fragment" -->
 * <!-- .element: class="fragment" -->Shame, regret, soul-searching, tears, and a **Developer Days Talk**

 * still popular (12.6k stars | 11k npm dl/week)<!-- .element: class="fragment" -->